Basics of Sikhi Academy 2019

-The 6- month Parcharik Training Course is for Amritdhari Sikhs who want to become a Parcharik (Sikh educator).
-We have a full time teacher and use our current active Parchariks to teach Sikhi at an intermediate level in a comfortable learning environment for both men and women.
+The 6- month GURBANI RESEARCH & INTRO TO PARCHAR course is for Amritdhari Sikhs who have longer term ambition to become a Parcharik (Sikh educator).
+We have a full time teacher and aim to utilise our current active Parchariks to teach Sikhi at an intermediate level in a comfortable learning environment for both men and women.

-Find out more in the sections below and apply now as places are limited!
+Find out more in the sections below and apply now as there are only 6 places available!

-Name: Amardeep Singh – Lead teacher of the Basics of Sikhi Academy
+Name: Amardeep Singh – Lead teacher at the Basics of Sikhi Academy

 We want to introduce you to our very own now full time teacher at the Vadiyala: Amardeep Singh.
 He teaches: Gurbani Santhiya (correct pronunciation), Gurbani Ar’th (meanings of Gurbani), Sikh Ithihaas (history) and Gurmat Research.